stravze/documentation/articles/azure/azs-how-export-disk-to-hyperv-portal.md

 ## Overview

---REPLACE

-    UKCloud for Microsoft Azure supports the use of managed disks on virtual machines (VMs).
-You can use managed disks as both OS disks and data disks.
-    For more information, see [Introduction to Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview).
-    The following article shows you how to add a managed disk to a VM using the UKCloud Azure Stack Hub portal.
+The following article shows you how to export a disk in the UKCloud Azure Stack Hub portal and use it to create a virtual machine in Hyper-V manager.

 ## Intended audience